89 Surefire Sales Email Subject Lines: Hook Prospects First Time

 You want your subject line to stand out in your prospect’s inbox and catch their attention.

-Interest comes in many forms and depends entirely on what your prospect cares about, so you may need to experiment and test to see what angle works best for you.
+The interest varies and depends on what your prospect values.
+Therefore, you may need to experiment with different approaches.
+This will help you determine what works best for you.

-You can pique prospects’ interest by using a topical industry news story, statistic, question or even a plea for help.
+You can get prospects interested by using a current news story, statistic, question, or asking for help.

 Regardless of your chosen angle, it must centre around the prospect (And their problems) rather than your offering.